Andre Agassi: Prospect of retiring 'is like preparing for death'

 Although Agassi's day-to-day commitments don't leave him much time, he said he follows tennis when he can and is most impressed by Novak Djokovic and Serena Williams.

-The top-ranked Djokovic will bounce back from his Wimbledon and Olympic disappointment to win the U.S. Open, Agassi predicted.
+The top-ranked Djokovic will bounce back from his Wimbledon and Olympic disappointment to win the US Open, Agassi predicted.

 The Serb's shock third-round defeat by American Sam Querrey ended his hopes of a third straight Wimbledon title and ruined his chances of becoming the first man since Rod Laver in 1969 to complete the calendar year grand slam.

-He then was knocked out of the Olympic tennis tournament in the first round by eventual silver medallist Juan Martin Del Potro.
+He then was knocked out of the Olympic tennis tournament in the first round by eventual silver medalist Juan Martin Del Potro.

-Andy Murray went on to win his second Wimbledon title before successfully defending his Olympic title in Rio and many are tipping him to claim a second U.S. Open victory.
+Andy Murray went on to win his second Wimbledon title before successfully defending his Olympic title in Rio and many are tipping him to claim a second US Open victory.

 But Agassi says Djokovic is still the man to beat.
-"He will come back for the U.S. Open," he said.
+"He will come back for the US Open," he said.

 "Anybody that knows me knows that I think he should win everything all the time," said Agassi, a two-time champion in New York.
 "That is how he separated himself from everybody."

-Agassi is equally impressed with Williams, who tied Graf's Open era record of 22 slams at Wimbledon and will overtake the German if she wins her seventh U.S. Open.
+Agassi is equally impressed with Williams, who tied Graf's Open era record of 22 slams at Wimbledon and will overtake the German if she wins her seventh US Open.

 "It's remarkable," Agassi said.
 "I've kind of joked for a long time, quite frankly that she is probably one of the only persons I've ever seen that, no matter how much she wins, she could always be considered an underachiever.